Everything You’ll Need

 Leave a 1/2″ Expansion Gap Around the Perimeter

-Wood naturally expands and contracts with humidity.
-Use spacers to leave a 1/2-inch gap between the hardwood and all surrounding walls, door frames, and other fixed obstacles.
-This allows the floor to expand without buckling.
+Wood floors expand and contract.
+Use spacers to leave a 1/2-inch gap between the wood and walls or other obstacles.
+This prevents buckling.

 Step 5: Lay the First Row of Planks